 Words like crown and bridge are familiar phrases, but what exactly is an abutment?

 Traditionally, an abutment is a weight-bearing component of a structure such as an arch or traffic bridge.
-A dental abutment or custom abutment is similar, except it’s the part of an oral replacement that secures whatever permanent prosthetic is being installed.
+A dental abutment or custom abutment is similar, except it’s part of an oral replacement that secures whatever permanent prosthetic is being installed.

 Dental implant surgery is the process of permanently affixing artificial replacements for missing teeth into the mouth.
 Implants, although invasive, can increase the life of surrounding teeth and perhaps even preserve the jawbone when compared to items like traditional bridges and removable dentures.